WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 * Partnerships with refugee-hosting governments.
 * Partnerships with independent organizations maintaining the data store, backed by a policy-compliant API.
-* Functionality allowing refugee to progress toward an independent status, along the lines of the previous use cases.
+* Functionality allowing refugees to progress toward an independent status, along the lines of the previous use cases.

 #### Commentary: Webs of Trust